 By R. Maxine Lundquist

 Instant tents are designed to set up in a matter of minutes, and I do mean minutes–one person can set it up in two to five minutes without a problem.
 Handy if it’s raining, getting dark soon, or there is just one person to deal with it.
 They have a pole system that comes pre-attached to the tent, so there is no confusion as to what pole fits where.
-You just unfold the tent, spread it out, and extend the poles.
+You just unfold the tent, spread it out, and extend the poles, or stuff leg poles into pre-attached roof poles.
+Either way it is relatively pain-free to set up and very quick.
 Below is a comparison review of three popular 8-person instant tents:

 The Coleman 8-person Instant Tent:

 A simple, quick set-up in less than a minute with two people, this particular Coleman stands 14′ x 10′ with an interior center height of 6’5″.
 It is weatherproof, not weather resistant, and important distinction when you are stuck inside with the kids and it’s pouring rain.
 It doesn’t need the rainfly to be waterproof but it has one, and the seams on the rainfly are fully taped.

 The tent’s exterior is twice as thick as Coleman’s standard tent fabric, making it durable, and it has a drop-down room divider, two doors and seven windows, increasing ventilation for hot nights and days.
 It also has an interior gear pocket.
 This tent is my bang-for-your-buck choice, running around 290 dollars and worth every penny.

 The Ozark Trail 8-person 2-room Instant Cabin Tent: